RandstormBTC/randstorm/README.md

 ![Project Image](SecureRandom.png)

-Rather than using the more secure libraries to generate private keys, this function class MathRandomSimulator emulates the weak private key generation used in the JSBN library.
+Rather than using the more secure libraries to generate private keys, this private key generator function emulates the weak private key generation used in the JSBN library.

 ```python
 class MathRandomSimulator: